Best Friend (Saweetie song): Composition and reception

 The hip hop song was described as a "danceable", "club-ready", and "fun, uptempo record that celebrates friendship."
-Lyrically the rappers highlight and hype up each other's beauty, success, independence, wealth, and loyalty.
+Lyrically, the rappers highlight and hype up each other's beauty, success, independence, wealth, and loyalty.

 Accolades

 Music video

 Filmed in November 2020, The Dave Meyers directed music video was released alongside the song on January 7, 2021.
 The video consists of Saweetie and Doja Cat in various settings including driving and posing in front of a bedazzled Tesla as well as jumping off of a cliff into the ocean.
 The video also features an appearance from Canadian comedian King Bach.
 Althea Legaspi of Rolling Stone noted that they call out misogyny and celebrate camaraderie in the music video.
 Upon release, Saweetie was accused of stealing the concept of the music video from "BFF" by R&B duo Ceraadi.
-As of November 2022, the music video has 241 million views on YouTube.
+As of October 2025, the music video has reached over 330 million views on YouTube.